flutter/website/src/docs/cookbook/lists/floating-app-bar.md

 Play around with the [various properties you can pass to the `SliverAppBar` Widget](https://docs.flutter.io/flutter/material/SliverAppBar/SliverAppBar.html) and use hot reload to see the results.
-For example, you can use an `Image` Widget for the `flexibleSpace` to create a background image that shrinks in size as it's scrolled offscreen!
+For example, you can use an `Image` Widget for the `flexibleSpace` property to create a background image that shrinks in size as it's scrolled offscreen.
 {{site.alert.end}}

 ### 3. Add a list of items using a `SliverList`

-Now that you have the app bar in place, add a list of items to the `CustomScrollView`!
+Now that you have the app bar in place, add a list of items to the `CustomScrollView`.
 You have two options: a [`SliverList`](https://docs.flutter.io/flutter/widgets/SliverList-class.html) or a [`SliverGrid`](https://docs.flutter.io/flutter/widgets/SliverGrid-class.html).
 If you need to display a list of items one after the other, use the `SliverList` Widget.
-If you need to display a grid list, use the `SliverGrid` Widget!
+If you need to display a grid list, use the `SliverGrid` Widget.

 The `SliverList` and `SliverGrid` Widgets take one required parameter: a [`SliverChildDelegate`](https://docs.flutter.io/flutter/widgets/SliverChildDelegate-class.html).
-While this sounds fancy, the delegate is simply used to provide a list Widgets to to `SliverList` or `SliverGrid`!
-For example, the [`SliverChildBuilderDelegate`](https://docs.flutter.io/flutter/widgets/SliverChildBuilderDelegate-class.html) allows you to create a list of items that are built lazily as your scroll, just like the the `ListView.builder` Widget!
+While this sounds fancy, the delegate is simply used to provide a list Widgets to `SliverList` or `SliverGrid`.
+For example, the [`SliverChildBuilderDelegate`](https://docs.flutter.io/flutter/widgets/SliverChildBuilderDelegate-class.html) allows you to create a list of items that are built lazily as you scroll, just like the the `ListView.builder` Widget.

 <!-- skip -->
 ```dart